Preparing autistic children for starting primary school: strategies

 - wearing school shoes

-- following a visual timetable.
+- following a visual timetable

-The first few days at primary school
+The first few weeks at primary school: helping things go well

 - Give your child extra time to process and respond to instructions.